jackkershaw/my-coding-progress/src/progress.md

 - 3 February: 3.5 hours job applications, 0.5 learning Typescript.
 - 4 February: 1 hour applying to jobs, 0.5 hours learning Typescript, 4 hours learning NextJS and working on Brutalist project.
 - 5 February: 4 hours learning how to fetch data from API in Javascript with FreecodeCamp (last section of new js course), 2.5 hours applying to jobs.
+- 6 February: 1 hour applying to jobs, 0.5 hours learning about APIs
+- 7 February: 0.5 hours applying to jobs.

 ## To do next: